Contrasting Allianz (AZSEY) & Its Peers

-Allianz (OTCMKTS: AZSEY) is one of 19 publicly-traded companies in the “Insurance agents, brokers, & service” industry, but how does it compare to its peers?
-We will compare Allianz to related businesses based on the strength of its dividends, profitability, earnings, risk, valuation, analyst recommendations and institutional ownership.
+Allianz (OTCMKTS: AZSEY) is one of 19 public companies in the “Insurance agents, brokers, & service” industry, but how does it contrast to its peers?
+We will compare Allianz to related companies based on the strength of its risk, earnings, institutional ownership, dividends, valuation, analyst recommendations and profitability.

-Allianz has a beta of 0.88, suggesting that its stock price is 12% less volatile than the S&P 500.
-Comparatively, Allianz’s peers have a beta of 0.85, suggesting that their average stock price is 15% less volatile than the S&P 500.

-This table compares Allianz and its peers top-line revenue, earnings per share and valuation.
+This table compares Allianz and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue